Samuels-Development/sd-easter/README.md

 Preview of sd-christmas (as stated above, it's pretty much the same but with easter-related things) @ https://www.youtube.com/watch?v=9AASphfXmXk

+Please Consider checking out my other work here on GitHub or on my Store & Discord @ https://samuels-development.tebex.io & https://discord.gg/samueldev

+If you encounter any issues/bugs etc. you'd like adressed, make sure to join my discord and ask for support in the appropriate chat(s) or make an issue here on GitHub!

 # Common Issue
 - Restarting the resource while in-game will break the prop spawns!